 There was a strong message to government that policy to resolve conflicts between packers and guideoutfitters had to be developed.
-There was an equally strong message that local individuals, First Nations and firms should have preference over non-locals to CR opportunities in the MKMA.
+There was an equally strong message that local individuals, First Nations and firms should have preference over non-locals to CR opportunities in the M-KMA.

 Another issue of major concern was that of enforcement.
 The need for increased enforcement of regulations and the need for funding to allow adequate enforcement were often expressed.
-In arguing that a greater enforcement presence was required, participants cited present-day illegal or unethical activities such as: non-licenced commercial operators; the use of industrial roads to gain access to remote parts of the MKMA; the abandonment of meat by hunters; the reservation of campsites for exclusive use by leaving tents and supplies in place over long, unoccupied periods; and thefts from cabins belonging to First Nations' people.
+In arguing that a greater enforcement presence was required, participants cited present-day illegal or unethical activities such as: non-licensed commercial operators; the use of industrial roads to gain access to remote parts of the M-KMA; the abandonment of meat by hunters; the reservation of campsites for exclusive use by leaving tents and supplies in place over long, unoccupied periods; and thefts from cabins belonging to First Nations' people.

-Finally, the need for education, for both commercial operators and visitors to the MKMA, was raised in a variety of forms.
+Finally, the need for education, for both commercial operators and visitors to the M-KMA, was raised in a variety of forms.
 It was felt that visitors needed to be educated as to the inherent dangers in backcountry recreation activities, and required assistance through tools such as trail markers and information at trailheads.
 Education in what might be described as "best operator practices" was identified as a priority for commercial operators.

-These, then, were the most common types of issues identified in the information gathering exercise.
-However, it must be remembered that these issues are based only on the opinions expressed by those who participated in the information gathering exercise.
-While the exercise provided a good base of information upon which to build a recreation management plan for the Muskwa-Kechika, it was also the responsibility of the Muskwa-Kechika Recreation Management Plan Working Group to anticipate and consider issues and concerns of individuals or groups whose opinions, for whatever reason, were not well documented during the process.
+These were the most common issues identified in the information gathering exercise.
+These issues are based on the opinions expressed by those who participated in the information gathering exercise.
+While the exercise provided a good base of information upon which to build a recreation management plan for the Muskwa-Kechika, it was the responsibility of the Muskwa-Kechika Recreation Management Plan Working Group to anticipate and consider issues and concerns of individuals or groups whose opinions, for whatever reason, were not well documented during the process.